image description

 The competition, really fair?

 Every day, we are in head-to-head competition with “major brands” or “large retailers” whose economic model is radically different.
 They buy from abroad, at the lowest price.
 Their margins are 7, 8, 10 or even more.
 They have no problem with constantly promoting themselves and advertising “surreal” discounts of 50%, 60%, 70%...and even then, their margins are still true.
 The result: every day, hundreds of containers arrive in our ports, full of textile products, with nothing to verify the way that they were made, the treatments they were subjected to and the presence or not of dangerous or toxic products.
+It is this model which has led to the disappearance of 90% of the French textile industry, and the hundreds of thousands of employees that this represents, and the knowledge which the whole world envied us for.
+To be completely transparent with you, our average gross margin at Couleur Chanvre, taking all business channels into account, less than 3, which is really very weak, compared to the margins of 7, 8, 10 or more currently practised by major brands and large retailers!
+We use this margin to then pay the team’s salaries and the rent for the workshop and the boutiques, as well as all of our business’ charges.

 In this context, what is a fair price?